 Although she was no longer a model, Hjördis’ style and beauty kept her in the sights of photographers and followers of fashion.
 In November 1953 she was asked about her adoption of the latest hairstyle, ‘la Fronde’: “It’s much the easiest style I’ve ever had.
 It’s not like long hair, when you get the feeling you can’t move your head an inch or it’ll all fall out-of-place.
 You can run your hands through it and it makes no difference.
 I just brush it all back off my forehead and comb a few curls forward.
 You can pull the bits you want forward and they stay there, if you have it cut right and set it forward.”

-Her looks were intact and set to stun, even if part-obscured by curls.
+Her looks were still intact and set to stun, even if partly-obscured by curls.
 Actor Peter Finch’s wife, ballerina Tamara Finch, memorably described the effect that Hjördis had on her when she nervously attended a party hosted by the Nivens: “We arrived at our destination, where Hjördis Niven, devastatingly beautiful, greeted us warmly.
 I snatched one Martini, then said to Peter that I was going back.
 In spite of all his assurances, I felt I had to rush home.”

 Got to keep Mum happyEmbed from Getty Images